breidbart/kinsa-environment/readme.md

 The Django Project is installed into a virtual environment named `djangoproj` which resides in `/home/vagrant/.virtualenvs`.
 The `djangoproj` virtual environment is activated by default for the `vagrant` user's Bash session.

-Certain packages are installed globally, and the `djangoproj` virtual environment is configured to have access to global packages.
+Certain packages are installed globally and the `djangoproj` virtual environment is configured to have access to global packages.

 ## Django Project

 The Django Project gets built into `/vagrant/myproject`.

-This is the starting directory for the `vagrant` users's Bash session when SSH'ing in.
+This is the starting directory for the `vagrant` users's Bash session.

-This directory is shared with the host machine.
-Files may be edited from here using an IDE or text editor on the host machine.

-The Django project is available on the host machine at `localhost:8000` or `http://127.0.0.1:8000`.

 ## Default Django Application